Quais de Bordeaux

 Pros

-• The highest density of wine bars
+• The highest concentration of wine bars in the city

 Cons